grumpycoders/pcsx-redux/docs/lua.md

 - `TRUNCATE`: Opens the file for reading and writing.
 If the file does not exist, it will be created.
 If it does exist, it will be truncated to 0 size.
 - `CREATE`: Opens the file for reading and writing.
 If the file does not exist, it will be created.
 If it does exist, it will be left untouched.
 - `READWRITE`: Opens the file for reading and writing.
 Will fail if the file does not exist.
 - `DOWNLOAD_URL`: Opens the file for reading only.
 Will immediately start downloading the file from the network.
+The `filename` argument will be treated as a URL.
 The [curl](http://curl.se/libcurl) is the backend for this feature, and its [url schemes](https://everything.curl.dev/cmdline/urls) are supported.
 The progress of the download can be monitored with the `:cacheProgress()` method.
 - `DOWNLOAD_URL_AND_WAIT`: As above, but suspends the current coroutine until the download is done.
 Cannot be used with the main thread.
-- `ACQUIRE`: Only valid for `buffer`.
-See below.

-When calling `buffer()` with no argument, this will create an empty read-write buffer.
-When calling it with a pointer and a size, this will have the following behavior, depending on type:
+When calling `.buffer()` with no argument, this will create an empty read-write buffer.
+When calling it with a cdata pointer and a size, this will have the following behavior, depending on type:

 - `READWRITE` (or no type): The memory passed as an argument will be copied first.
 - `READ`: The memory passed as an argument will be referenced, and the lifespan of said memory needs to outlast the File object.
 The File object will be read-only.
-- `ACQUIRE`: It will acquire the pointer passed as an argument, and free it later using `free()`, meaning it needed to be allocated using `malloc()` in the first place.
+- `ACQUIRE`: It will acquire the pointer passed as an argument, and free it later using `free()`, meaning it needs to have been allocated using `malloc()` in the first place.

 The `uvFifo` function will create a File object that will read from and write to the specified TCP address and port after connecting to it.
 The `:failed()` method will return true in case of a connection failure.
-The address is a string, and must be a strict IP address.
-The port is a number.
+The address is a string, and must be a strict IP address, no hostnames allowed.
+The port is a number between 1 and 65535 inclusive.
 As the name suggests, this object is a FIFO, meaning that incoming bytes will be consumed by any read operation.
 The `:size()` method will return the number of bytes in the FIFO.
 Writes will be immediately sent over.
 There are no reception guarantees, as the other side might have disconnected at any point.
 The `:eof()` method will return true when the opposite end of the stream has been disconnected and there's no more bytes in the FIFO.

 #### Iso files
 There is some limited API for working with ISO files.